-- Performance Reports does not support CPU time metrics on this platform.
-Linux perf event metrics are available instead.
-To ensure access to performance counters is not restricted, use Sysctl -w kernel.perf_event_paranoid=0. - Performance Reports may fail to finalize a profiling session if the cores are oversubscribed on AArch64 platforms.
+• Performance Reports may fail to finalize a profiling session if the cores are oversubscribed on AArch64 platforms.
 For example, this issue is likely to occur when attempting to profile a 64 process MPI program on a machine with only 8 cores.
-This issue will appear as a hang after finishing a profile.
+This issue appears as a hang after finishing a profile.